-- cash flow, casino cash and working capital requirements; - debt service requirements, obligations and covenants associated with financial instruments; - requirements for repairs and maintenance and capital improvements: - employment or economic development requirements of the Amended Illinois Act; and - a licensee's financial projections.
+- cash flow, casino cash and working capital requirements; - debt service requirements, obligations and covenants associated with financial instruments; - requirements for repairs and maintenance and capital improvements; - employment or economic development requirements of the Amended Illinois Act; and - a licensee's financial projections.

 The Illinois Board may waive any licensing requirement or procedure provided by rule if it determines that such waiver is in the best interests of the public and the gaming industry.
 Also, the Illinois Board may, from time to time, amend or change its rules.
+In general, uncertainty exists regarding the Illinois gaming regulatory environment due to limited experience in interpreting the Illinois Act.

 From time to time, various proposals have been introduced in the Illinois legislature that, if enacted, would affect the taxation, regulation, operation or other aspects of the gaming industry or Boyd Gaming.
-Some of this legislation, if enacted, could adversely affect the gaming industry or Boyd Gaming.
-No assurance can be given whether such legislation or similar legislation will be enacted.
+Some of this legislation, if enacted, could adversely affect the gaming industry or Boyd Gaming, and no assurances can be given as to whether such legislation or similar legislation will be enacted.